Midges are often called sandflies. Not every sandfly is a midge. Sandfly is a common name for a number of types of small biting insects.

 What Council is doing

-- if it is here to stay
+- is it here to stay

-- if it will continue to spread
+- will it continue to spread

 - there are no chemicals available or registered in Australia to control midge larvae